 Personnel of a party includes the officers, employees, agents, contractors and sub-contractors of that party.

+Police Check means a National Police Certificate issued by an authorised agency, evidencing the criminal history of the individual, and confirming suitability for work in cleaning and security services at Melton Entertainment Park.

 Pre-Existing Intellectual Property means all materials owned by or licensed to a party as at the date of the Agreement or developed by or on behalf of a party independently of the Agreement.

 Protective Data Security Standards means any standard issued under Part 4 of the Privacy and Data Protection Act 2014 (Vic) and any policies or protocols issued by the Organisation to ensure compliance with those standards.